 Yes.
 As a middle eastern refugee family.

 The letter above was written for me.
 And FYI, this is not a conservative vs. liberal issue.
 This is not a Christian versus Muslim issue.
-This is not even an ISIS versus the West issue.
+This is not even an illegal immigration versus open border issue.

 This is a me-against-myself issue.